The HTML <base>

 This element's attributes include the global attributes.

-If either of the following attributes are specified, this element must come before other elements with attributes whose values are URLs, such as <link>
+element must come before other elements with attribute values that are URLs, such as a <link>

 ’s href